catpotato42/N-Body-Problem-2D-Collab/README.md

 https://medium.com/better-programming/2-d-three-body-problem-simulation-made-simpler-with-python-40d74217a42a

 ### Future Updates
-We're pretty happy with the current state of the project, visuals may be the only thing we'd change.
-However, our first priority for any future update would be a button to rerun the simulation so you don't have to calculate it again.
+We're pretty happy with the current state of the project, but if we updated this in the future it would be to add a field for meters per pixel.

-This project uses the MIT license